 Seasons of Wildlife

-They are also dependent on thecorridor for refueling on the abundant insect populations.
+Beginning in late February or early March, thousands of migrating waterfowl stop to rest and refuel in Refuge wetlands, the only wetlands for miles around.
+By May, most of the migrating songbirds are starting to arrive.
+Birds also depend on thecorridor to feed on the abundant insect populations.
 Some birds, like the yellow-billed cuckoo, stay behind to nest here, but many will continue north to their breeding grounds.
-Great-horned owls young are beginning to learn how to fly, while the red-tailed hawks and ospreys are just beginning to nest.
+Juvenile Great-horned owls are beginning to learn how to fly, while the red-tailed hawks and ospreys are just beginning to nest.
 Many Canada geese pairs are establishing territories and nest sites.

 If you think the high desert doesn't have much for flowers, think again!
 We have approximately 140 species of forbs (flowering plants that are not grasses).
 Admittedly, some of those aren't native, but still pretty.
 A sampling of our flowers are sego lilly, showy milkweed, wild sunflower, and scarlet globemallow.